 |Botanical Name||Castilleja coccinea|

-|Mature Size||1 to 2 ft. tall|
+|Mature Size||1-2 ft. tall|

 |Sun Exposure||Full sun|

-|Bloom Time||Spring to early summer|
+|Bloom Time||Early spring to early or mid-summer|

 |Native Area||North America|

-|Toxicity||Toxic to humans and animals|
+|Toxicity||Toxic to animals|

 Indian Paintbrush Care